mkornyev/ReEntryWiki/Deployment.md

-# Deployment

 This page contains information about deployment-related considerations.

 ## Intro

 When deploying the application, review the custom application vars at the bottom of the `settings.py` file.
+[Link to code.](https://github.com/mkornyev/ReEntry412/blob/master/ReEntryApp/settings.py#L139-L183)

 <br>